pekoto-zz/MyNotes/ProblemRecognitionApproach.md

 2. Negatives
 3. MAX_VALUE (2^31-1 / 2^63-1)
 4. -MIN_VALUE
-5. If we have a max that is not MAX_VALUE, then max-1, max, max+1
+5. If we have a max that is not MAX_VALUE, then max-1, max, max+1.
+E.g, if max = 10, check 9, 10, 11.

-### Arrays/Collections or Streams
+### Arrays/Collections/Streams
 1. Null
 2. Empty
 3. Length 1